ELELAB/mavisp_data_collection/README.md

 NEWS

+13/09/2024

+- we have introduced in dot_plot.py loss/gain of function for DeMask and efoldmine annotations
+- the default to assign damaging effect for GEMME has been changed with a default value of 0.5

 05/07/2024
 - the first release of mavisp saturation is available (simple mode) - importing for the ensemble mode is ongoing